TheOpenSourceNinja/Markov-Comic-Generator/README.md

 This format is a based on the one described [here](http://www.joshmillard.com/2015/07/06/wanna-help-edit-calvin-and-hobbes-transcripts/).

 These transcript files should be in the transcripts/ folder.
 A transcript file's name should be its ID number followed by the ".txt" file extension.

-The first non-blank line of a file is a number identifying which comic strip this transcript represents.
-ID numbers in these dialog transcript files are only used by the program to quickly check whether the input file is in the correct format: the ID must be an integer and must be the same as the ID in the file name.

 All the lines after the ID represent dialog or sound effects.
 These lines take the form of a character label, a colon, a space, and then whatever dialog the character speaks.